BarbyKelly/project-5/README.md

 ## Future Features

 - Registered Site User may save items as their favourites, and see them under their profile

 - If Registered Site User pauses their shopping, shopping bag is saved under their profile (unless their clear cache?)

+- Add an option to search Drawings and Photos by Holiday eg Easter, Christmas, Halloween

 [Back to the overview](#content)